 served for the kernel and the other one has to be saved in memory to later

 be restored [Hei99].
-While the processor still has to run the instructions,
+While the processor still must run the instructions,

 this is only minimally invasive for the state of the kernel.

 This implementation performs a complete save of the processor state,